teambit/docs/docs/resources/migration.md

 ### Configure the workspace

-Our [workspace documentation](/building-with-bit/workspace) details exactly how to configure your `workspace.jsonc` file to set environments, dependency configurations and more as required.
+Our [workspace documentation](/building-with-bit/workspace) details exactly how to configure your `workspace.jsonc` file to set environments, dependency configurations, and more as required.
 It is important to configure `defaultScope` correctly in `variants`, as this defined the target remote scope for each component.

 ### Environments rather than Compilers